 Fill up your pot (as large as you want.
-I filled mine up with about 1,5 gallons of water and some salt and pepper and bring it to a boil.
-I also use this spice mix from 'real salt' that just goes with anything and everything) :D and brought it to a boil.
-Then added my bones/joints ( I didn't have any of the pipe bones this time - tho ones full of marrow) so work with what you've got but they are ideal to incorporate..
+I filled mine up with about 1,5 gallons of water and add some salt and pepper and bring it to a boil.
+I also use this spice mix from 'real salt' that just goes with anything and everything).
+Then add the my bones/joints ( I didn't have any of the pipe bones this time - tho ones full of marrow) so work with what you've got but they are ideal to incorporate when making broth..
 Make sure it's bones from healthy grass fed cows or pasture raised chickens if you're making chicken broth.

 Our gas stove doesn't allow a very low setting so I had to raise the pot by putting the other metal part from the stove on top of the other one..
 I've seen some of my friends do this by simply putting bricks on the side of the stove for the pot to rest on..
 Whatever your creativity allows here..
-If you cook it at too fast/high temperature you risk it not gelling at the end.
+If you cook it at too fast/high temperature you risk that it won't gell.

-Then you strain out the bones and meat if you added that, and separate it and put it in the fridge once it has cooled down a bit.
+Then strain out the bones and meat if you added that, and separate it and put it in the fridge once it has cooled down a bit.
 As you can tell on the picture below, I make sure to get all the meat and gewy fat and stuff off the bones and keep them separated and add it when I heat it up again.
 You don't wanna throw this out..